 Corner Turn Test

-The Corner Turn Test measures sensorimotor impairments by unilateral damage to the dopaminergic system.
+The Corner Turn Test measures sensorimotor impairments by unilateral damage of the dopaminergic system.

 The Corridor Test is a sensitive system to measure sensorimotor impairment by unilateral damage to the dopaminergic system.

 The apparatus consists of a long narrow corridor with 10 pairs of flanking jars.
 Each jar contains a sugar pellet.
 Animals are starved overnight and habituated to the corridor and the sugar pellets.
-After habituation, sugar pellets are placed in the jars that are positioned at 5cm intervals along the corridor always two jars next to each other.
+After habituation, sugar pellets are placed in the jars that are positioned at 5 cm intervals along the corridor always two jars next to each other.
 The animal is put in one corner of the corridor and videotaped while eating sugar pellets from the jars.
-The first 20 nose pokes are manually counted and the proportion between right and left jar are calculated.
+The first 20 nose pokes are counted and the proportion between right and left jar are calculated.
 Adapted from Graelish et al. 2010; PMID: 20529122.

 The Rotation Test is a sensitive system to measure sensorimotor impairment by unilateral damage to the dopaminergic system.